w3c/wai-bcase/_business-case/drive-innovation.md

 * machine learning, initally developed for auto-captioning for the deaf, is now being turned to broader applications The article ends as Anderson says “I’m passionate about accessibility, not just because I believe in a level playing field, but because (it) makes life more livable for everyone.”

 ### Related WAI Resources
+* [Diversity of Web Use](https://www.w3.org/WAI/intro/people-use-web/browsing) introduces techniques and tools that people with disabilities commonly use to interact with the Web.
+Faciliatating such use creates options for all users.

 ### Further Reading
+* Dr. Cesar McDowell, President of Indiana University describes how designing for the margins results in stronger systems for everyone.
+[Design for the Margins at TEDx Indiana University](http://interactioninstitute.org/design-for-the-margins/)